If Jesus Rose from the Dead, then (#19) the Tomb Would Have Been Empty (Theories Against)

 …most of whom are still living…” In other words, go check it out.
 Again, myths and legends don’t arise when living witnesses are still around.

 6. The body was moved.
 This has a lot of the same problems as someone “stealing” the body.
-And, who would move it and why?
-A theory raised in early 1900 said that is was Joseph of Arimathea who temporarily stored the body in his tomb and then moved it to the criminal’s graveyard.
+Who would move it and why?
+A theory raised in early 1900 said that it was Joseph of Arimathea who temporarily stored the body in his tomb and then moved it to a graveyard for criminals.
 Can you spot the many problems here?
-Keep in mind also that the body would have had to been moved on the Sabbath and without the guards noticing all the ruckus six feet away.
+Keep in mind also that the body would have needed to be moved on the Sabbath and without the guards noticing all the ruckus six feet away.

 7. This was all just part of a big conspiracy.
-I left this for the last because this is a big one.
-Not that it has any merit to it and we have already dealt with a lot of that above.
-A conspiracy requires a whole lot of really clever and clandestine actions: and remember we have guards posted.
+I left this for the last because it is a big one.
+Not that it has any real merit and we have already dealt with many of these objections above.
+But a conspiracy requires a whole lot of really clever and clandestine actions.
+And remember, we have guards posted.
 If one pulls the guards into participants in the conspiracy, then they have exposed themselves to a death sentence.
 Rome had no motive here.
 The Jewish authorities had no motive here.
 The disciples are claimed to have a motive and we will later deal with the radical change in the disciples because of the resurrection and Pentecost, but who would want to be crucified upside down for a lie?
-Can you spot all of the reasons why even a good conspiracy story won’t fly in the face of the evidence?
+Can you spot all the reasons why even a good conspiracy story won’t fly in the face of the evidence?

 But the bigger reason to deal with this last is my deep caution against the seduction of conspiracy theories.
-One day I will write about this.
-We are in the midst of that now and many are being led astray by various conspiracy theories.
+I have written about this [here].
+We are constantly presented with various new and old conspiracy theories, and many are led astray by them.
 Let me offer you this passage to contemplate:

 “Do not call conspiracy everything this people calls a conspiracy; do not fear what they fear, and do not dread it.
 The Lord Almighty is the one you are to regard as holy, he is the one you are to fear, he is the one you are to dread.
 Isaiah 8:12-13

 Conspiracies are embraced by those who are filled with fear and, when thus embraced, those conspiracies then deepen that fear.
-In some cases, it can be debilitating.
+In some cases, this can become debilitating.
 For many it becomes all-consuming.
 The Lord is the one we are to fear, not man.

 [previous] [next]